Kernel Choice Matters for Local Polynomial Density Estimators at Boundaries: Introduction

 \section{Introduction}

-Consistent density estimation at the boundary is a primary interest in empirical economics, applied statistics, and many other fields of social science.
-For example, an accurate estimation of the income/GDP distribution near the lower percentile is essential for understanding the current state of inequality (e.g., \citealp{dinardo1996labor,Quah:1997}).
-Another example is manipulation testing in regression discontinuity (RD) analysis, which examines the continuity of the density of the running variable at the threshold.
+The probability density function at boundary points is often of interest in empirical analyses across economics, political science, and applied statistics.
+For instance, certain empirical tests of economic theory rely on density at boundary points (e.g., \citealp{Collin_Talbot:2023}), and discontinuity detection has been used to identify social norms (\citealp{Bertrand_etal:2015}), study a tax-evasion behavior of taxpayers (\citealp{Breunig_etal:2024}), detect $p$-hacking (\citealp{Elliott_etal:2022}), and test the score manipulation in regression discontinuity (RD) analysis (see \citealp{Cattaneo_Titiunik:2022, Cattaneo_etal:2023med}).

-A widely used modern empirical tool for density estimation at the boundary is the local polynomial density (LPD) proposed by \cite{Cattaneo_etal:2020}, which can avoid the well-known boundary bias. \cite{Cattaneo_etal:2020} states that LPD "enjoys all the desirable features associated with local polynomial regression estimation," including automatic boundary adaptation.
-Thanks to such blessing properties, the LPD is also well accepted in manipulation testing as a primary application.
-In applied economic research, the LPD-based testing procedure has become the dominant option, and many papers adopt it (e.g., \citealp{Adams_etal:AERInsights, Ayres_etal:2021, Braganca_Dahis:JPubEcon, Britto_etal:ECTA, Chen_etal:JDevEcon, Connolly_Haeck:JLaborEcon, Dasgupta_etal:REStat, He_etal:2020, Kapoor_etal:2021, Khanna:JPE}).
+For such purposes, where the value of the density at the boundary is of interest, one of the most widely used approaches is the local polynomial density (LPD) estimator proposed by \cite{Cattaneo_etal:2020}.
+The LPD estimator is based on the local polynomial kernel smoothing and, as the authors note, it ``enjoys all the desirable features associated with local polynomial regression estimation," including boundary adaptation.
+Due to this superior bias property at boundary points, the LPD estimator has been widely adopted in empirical economics (e.g., \citealp{Britto_etal:ECTA, Chen_etal:JDevEcon, Connolly_Haeck:JLaborEcon, Dasgupta_etal:REStat, Gorrin_etal:2023JIE, He_etal:2020, Khanna:JPE}, among others).